Conflicts of Interest and Commitment

 The failure to perform university duties in a satisfactory manner, whether or not substantially related to an external activity or financial interest, is expected to be handled as a performance issue by the employee's supervisor.
 In the case of performance issues arising from activities covered by a conflict policy or guideline, performance management measures may be invoked in addition to any management required or recommended by the policies and guidelines.

 This policy complies with federal and state law and Board of Regent policies and rules regarding all forms of conflicts.
-All university employees are required to comply with Iowa Code Chapters 68B and 71, Iowa Administrative Code Section 681, and the policies of the Board of Regents, State of Iowa.
-University employees receiving sponsored funds must also comply with the policies of their sponsoring agencies.
+All covered employees are required to comply with Iowa Code Chapters 68B and 71, Iowa Administrative Code Section 681, and the policies of the Board of Regents, State of Iowa.
+Covered employees receiving sponsored funds must also comply with the policies of their sponsoring agencies.
 The university must comply with federal circular OMB A110 which specifies that universities receiving federal funding must maintain a written and enforced policy on conflict of interest.

 Iowa State University requires the disclosure, review/approval, and management of external activities or financial interests with the potential to interfere with one or more of the following:

-- Performance of Duties: University employees are expected to devote sufficient time and attention to their university duties to perform them conscientiously.
+- Performance of Duties: Covered employees are expected to devote sufficient time and attention to their university duties to perform them conscientiously.
 An external activity with the potential to interfere with the employee's university duties is known as a conflict of commitment.

-- Objectivity: University employees are expected to be objective in the decisions they make while performing their university responsibilities.
+- Objectivity: Covered employees are expected to be objective in the decisions they make while performing their university responsibilities.
 Financial or other personal considerations with the potential to compromise an employee's objectivity are known as conflicts of interest.

 - Appropriate Use of State Resources: State law prohibits the use of state resources, including the university name and trademarks, for personal benefit when such use is detrimental to the state or university.